Permissions & access control

 Tenant Roles

-Owner Full platform authority
+Full platform authority

 Project Roles

-Owner Manager Contributor Reviewer Observer
+Project Owner Project Manager Contributor Reviewer Observer

 Project-level permissions